Borealiscodes/uma-universal/docs/crossmaps/myth_engineering_sequence.md

 ---

 ## 11. Summary
-The BS Rating Scale classifies UMA’s conceptual structures from simple narrative motifs to fully operational myth-engineering.
+The Myth Engineering Sequence classifies UMA’s conceptual structures from simple narrative motifs to fully operational myth-engineering.
 It provides a shared vocabulary for evaluating coherence, stability, and architectural plausibility.

-Version: 1.0 (Taxonomy)
+Version: 1.0 (Myth Engineering Taxonomy)